 Do you want the ultimate compact powerhouse?
 This is it.
 There is no other production light (and possibly modified light) that can directly compare with this light.
 Available with several different XP-G2 and Nichia emitters, you can choose the perfect emitter for your intended application and taste.

-The light is now available in grey and white body colors.
+The light is now available in grey black, and white (only Nichia ET remaining) body colors.
 The grey bodies now have a slightly different cosmetic design (see the updated pictures).
 Functionally they are identical to the old model.